Bagel in Tennis

 A bagel describes a set where the score is 6-0.

-It’s called a bagel in tennis because the zero in the score of 6-0 resembles the shape of a bagel.
+It’s called a bagel because the zero in the score of 6-0 resembles the shape of a bagel.

 A double bagel describes the outcome of a match where the score is 6-0, 6-0.